The Center for Forensic Economic Studies

 • Home

-• Archive from category "Personal-Injury and Wrongful-Death"
+• Archive from category "Personal Injury Cases"

 An Academic Study and a District Court Dispute the Hedonic Damages Theory